Skip to Content

 Directions

-1. Heat coconut oil in an 8-inch, non-stick skillet over medium-high heat.
+1. Heat 1 teaspoon coconut oil in an 8-inch, non-stick skillet over medium-high heat.

 2. Whisk together eggs, coconut milk, red pepper, and black pepper in a small bowl.

-3. Pour a thin layer of the egg mixture into the pan, then swirl the pan till evenly spread.
-Try to make it as thin as possible—the thinner the better, and the easier it will be to wrap.
+3. Pour a thin layer of egg batter into the pan, then swirl the pan until the batter is evenly spread in a circle.
+Try to make it as thin as possible.

-4. Cook the eggs for about 2 minutes, until they start to brown around the edges and the middle is set.
+4. Cook batter for about 2 minutes, until it starts to brown around the edges and the middle is set.
 Carefully flip.
-Cook for another 2 minutes until they’re fully cooked in the center.
+Cook for another 2 minutes until it’s fully cooked in the center.

-5. Transfer the egg wrap onto a plate and repeat the process again until you finish.
-Add 1 tsp of coconut oil each time you make another egg to prevent it from sticking.
+5. Transfer egg wrap onto a plate and repeat Steps 3 and 4 until no batter remains.
+Add 1 teaspoon coconut oil each time you make another wrap to prevent it from sticking.

 Explore More Recipes